October 16, 2019

 Eat Healthy Recipe

-By: Jonathan Poyourow '03, RD, LD, CSCS, assistant professor, College of Culinary Arts
+By: Jonathan Poyourow '03, RD, LD, CSCS, associate professor, Culinary Nutrition

 Looking for something else?
 Check out JWU’s Changing the Way the World Eats library of recipes.